"What's this weird-looking thing I found on the beach?"

 Sometimes the OMMSN will post signs to alert the public to the presence of a seal and encourage all to keep a respectful distance from the resting animal.
 If you are concerned about the welfare of a seal pup or any other marine mammal you encounter, report it to the 24-hour Oregon State Police hotline at 800-452-7888.
 Please describe the situation and location of the animal so the OMMSN can follow up on your concerns.

-Q. I am a 5th grade teacher in the very early planning stages of a field trip to Newport.
-I am trying to hit the lowest tide which I believe is the Neap Tide in May 2010.
-I cannot find tide tables for that month.
-Would you be able to assist me in finding the lowest tide dates in April and May 2010 so that we can set dates for our field trip? - Kathy E.
+Q. I am a teacher in the very early planning stages of a field trip to Newport.
+Would you be able to assist me in finding the lowest tide dates next spring so that we can set dates for our field trip?

 Q. Hello, I was wondering if you could identify the animal in the attached photos.